ehamza02/ehamza02/README.md

 - 👋 Hi, I’m Erfan Hamza
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering and machine learning
-- 🌱 I’m currently a sophomore majoring in computer science
+- 🌱 I’m currently a junior majoring in computer science
 - 📫 How to reach me: Email: erfanhamza02@gmail.com  Phone: 301-642-7361

 <!---